Dried Cherry Compote

 - 2 tablespoons tawny port Add to list

-Sauté shallots and garlic in olive oil until soft.
+Sauté shallots and garlic in olive oil over medium heat until soft.
 Add rosemary and vinegar.
 Reduce liquid to 1 tablespoon.
 Stir in cherries.
 Add stock and reduce to 2 tablespoons.
 Add wine and port.
 Cook until the mixture resembles thick preserves; adding more stock if necessary.
 Finish with 2 to 3 tablespoons cold butter, if desired.

 Recipe by, former PCC staff